-- 1. Any report submitted pursuant to Sec.
+- 1. Any report submitted in accordance with Sec.
 11.5.1.C.
 (Application Requirements). - 2.
-A report concerning compliance with the sound transmission control standards established by Chapter 9, Sec.
+A report concerning compliance with the sound transmission control standards established by LAMC Chapter 9 (Building Regulations), Sec.
 91.1206.
 (Sound Transmission). - 3.
 Report concerning compliance with the residential energy conservation standards established by California Administrative Code Article 1, Part 6, Title 24. - 4.
 A report concerning compliance with the elevator safety standards established by California Administrative Code, Title 8. - 5.
-A report concerning compliance with any provision of Chapter 9.
-(Building Regulations) which the Advisory Agency and the Superintendent of Building find appropriate for such reporting purpose.
+A report concerning compliance with any provision of LAMC Chapter 9 (Building Regulations) which the Advisory Agency and the Superintendent of Building find appropriate for such reporting purposes.